Aburraq/me-myRandomExercises/README.md

 We all need to take a breathe in this busy life.
 However, it can be though to find an activity.
 So here we have bored app.
 Just generate a random activity or use advanced filter for tailor-made solutions.
 ## Exercise 15:
 Well I have found another free api, so I had to use it.
 This time i used more some photos to obtain from the api as well.
 Eventually, you can find every serie and film in this app only by writing its name.
 Also I used a technic that ease the population frequency in search input, which would be helpful for websites a lot.
+## Exercise 16:
+I coded a password generator by manipulating String and ASCII values.
+I worked on organizing characters efficiently using data structures and algorithms.
+It's like crafting a reliable tool for generating tough passwords, with a touch of tech savvy.